kiri10ten/Pro_org/README.md

 ## ProOrg - File Organization GUI Application V1.0.1

-- [ ] **Move files to desired location:** Once the seperation is done all the seperated files can be moved to the users desired location
+- [ ] automatically move to the default directory (Documents, Desktop, Video, Picture,...) in windows
 - [ ] To add undo Button
+- [ ] automatically compress folders that have not been used for a long time to save disk space